-Spring begins with the vernal equinox which occurs on March 20th in the Northern Hemisphere and ends in June on the summer solstice.
 Here are several resources to help you in your viewing during the coming months.

 For greater details on the sky's wonders, move over to the star website at the University of Illinois at Urbana Champaign.
 Or check out the details of the constellations and their stars at the University of Wisconsin - Madison.

 And of course, look no further for these software programs available for your computer, phone, or tablet.
 Check out Stellarium or Cartes du Ciel - excellent free programs for your laptop or desktop.
 For your tablet or smart phone, give SkySafari or StarWalk a look.

 Astronomy League's Constellation Hunter & Lunar Observing Programs